Get our FREE IIFYM Weight Loss Starter Guide

 Personal Trainer Check Point #7: Are You Having Fun?

 Next question: are you having fun?
 This goes hand in hand with your trainer knowing and understanding your desires.
-If you aren’t having fun during your workouts, something needs to change.
+If you aren’t having fun with your workouts, something needs to change.

 While it’s true, there may be particular exercises that you don’t really enjoy but do them anyway because you know they are so effective, for the most part, you should be excited about getting your workout in.